haveno-dex/haveno-docs/docs/the-project/payment_methods/IMPS.md

 IMPS is a payment method added in Haveno, Immediate Payment Service (IMPS) is an instant payment inter-bank electronic funds transfer system in India.
 IMPS offers an inter-bank electronic fund transfer service through mobile phones.
 IMPS is managed by the National Payments Corporation of India.
 This is an umbrella organization for operating retail payments and settlement systems in India.

-**Contents:**

-- Where can I find out more about IMPS?
-- 2 What countries are available for IMPS?
-- 3 What currencies are available for IMPS?
-- 4 What is the maximum trading duration for IMPS?
-- 5 What is the maximum XMR limit for an IMPS trade?
-- 6 Is IMPS a payment method that can be signed?
-- 7 How do I set up a IMPS account?
-- 8 How do I add IMPS as a payment method in Haveno?
-- 9 How do I buy XMR with my IMPS account?
-- 10 How do I sell XMR with my IMPS account?
-- 11 Are there any limits for me to be aware of when using my IMPS account?
-- 12 Are there any fees for me to be aware of when using my IMPS account?
-- 13 How does dispute resolution when trading with IMPS?

 #### Where can I find out more about IMPS?

 Here is a list of IMPS resources: